Changing the lives of inner-city youth on their path to graduation and a strong future.

 About Vancouver Homework Club Society

-Britannia Secondary draws its students from Vancouver's poorest neighbourhoods, including the Downtown Eastside, Strathcona and Grandview-Woodlands, neighbourhoods where poverty is endemic.
+VHCS draws its students from Vancouver's poorest neighbourhoods, including the Downtown Eastside, Strathcona and Grandview-Woodlands, neighbourhoods where poverty is endemic.
 The Vancouver School Board has designated 30% of the students at Britannia as having special needs.
-In addition, the parents of Britannia Secondary students frequently are unable to supply their children with the necessary academic, emotional and developmental supports at home.
+In addition, the parents of students in these neighbourhoods frequently are unable to supply their children with the necessary academic, emotional and developmental supports at home.
 Club programming is based on the premise that these at-risk secondary students need both qualified academic tutoring and social development to succeed in school and in life after school.